Page created on June 7, 2021. Last updated on January 20, 2022 at 11:19

 - Causes more painful menstruation

 The hormonal IUD contains levonorgestrel, a progestin.
 Levonorgestrel thickens the cervical mucus, which acts as a barrier for the sperm.
 It also causes endometrial decidualisation and glandular atrophy, which impair implantation.
+The most common types are the Mirena (higher dose) and Kyleena (lower dose).

 The hormonal IUD can remain in place for 3 or 5 years, depending on the type.